 Huggard, who died in May 2017 aged 89, gave these booklets away to anybody who helped him with the research, or showed an interest in doing more.
 Two special editions of his “New Zealand Jazz Series” booklets are a catalogue of recordings from Tauranga’s National Jazz Festival, and The Thoughts of Musician Desmond “Spike” Donovan, a fascinating oral history interview with one of Auckland’s first jazz bassists.
 Donovan had a passion for local dance band history, and his memories went back to the early 1920s.

-Among the jewels in Huggard’s audio collection is his 78rpm acetate of Auckland singer Esme Stephens singing live in 1943 with the visiting US Navy band of swing star Artie Shaw (recorded by from a live broadcast).
+Among the jewels in Huggard’s audio collection is his 78rpm acetate of Auckland singer Esme Stephens singing live in 1943 with the visiting US Navy band of swing star Artie Shaw (recorded from a concert broadcast).
 And it was Huggard’s efforts that led to the 60-second clip of Rotorua bandleader Epi Shalfoon and his Melody Boys – filmed as a promo item for cinemas in 1930 – being widely disseminated.
 Their rendition of the Māori pop standard ‘E Puritai Tama’ is seen as New Zealand’s first jazz recording.

-In 2009 he donated his archive, by then 9000 manila folders divided into musicians, concerts and venues, as well as the audio – over 2000 items in all formats – to the Turnbull (several of the rarest items are pictured below).
+In 2009 he donated his archive, by then 9000 manila folders divided into musicians, concerts and venues, as well as audio – over 2000 items in all formats – to the Turnbull (several of the rarest items are pictured below).
 Named the Dennis Huggard Jazz Archive, the collection’s scope ranges from Bob Adams and Walter Smith’s pioneering Auckland jazz bands of the 1920s, includes Quincy Conserve and Nathan Haines, and carries on to what was happening at the Gables in Auckland in the 2000s.
 Already this large resource had been heavily used by researchers: it was the backbone of my 2010 book Blue Smoke: the Lost Dawn of New Zealand Popular Music 1918-1964, and of Aleisha Ward’s PhD thesis “Any rags, any jazz, any boppers today?” – Jazz in New Zealand 1920-1955.

 The impact of Huggard’s dogged work is only just beginning; already it has made up for decades of neglect of local popular music by New Zealand’s tertiary institutions and most of its archives.
 It has created a resource that enables popular music historians to describe the rich musical life that occurred before Johnny Devlin or ‘She’s a Mod’.
 Much of the audio he was given by the musicians themselves, pleased that someone was showing an interest in their past; he also spent long hours scouring second-hand record stores and flea markets, visiting musicians for interviews, connecting with anyone involved.